 Turkmenistan – Simon Proudman

-Published in 2014, here is finally an update to Paul Brummell’s seminal effort.
-Based on 1 long trip through Turkmenistan, this guidebook gives good practical advice about what’s important: how to visit Merv, where to find wi-fi in Ashgabat or a vegetarian meal in Mary.
+Published in 2014 and revised in 2017 and 2018, here is finally an update to Paul Brummell’s seminal effort.
+This guidebook gives good practical advice about what’s important: how to visit Merv, where to find wi-fi in Ashgabat or a vegetarian meal in Mary.
 It does not cover the country in as much detail as the Bradt guide, but it covers all the places you are most likely to visit and adds interesting background information from the past and present.

 The writing style is pleasant and humorous, and Proudman does not forget to add some entertaining and inspiring storytelling into the book.
 All in all, an excellent guidebook anyone traveling to Turkmenistan will find very useful, for an unbeatable price.